apache/beam/playground/get_your_code.md

 > - A user-shared snippet is immutable.
 If you edit the code and re-share, a new snippet and link will be generated.
 > - Playground automatically applies a 3-month retention policy to shared snippets that are not used.
 To request a deletion of a snippet, please send an email to [dev@beam.apache.org](mailto:dev@beam.apache.org?subject=[Playground]%20Delete%20a%20snippet) with subject: [Playground] Delete a snippet.
 > - Playground does not cache output or graph for user-shared snippets.
-> - Playgrount does not verify user-shared snippets.
+> - Playground does not verify user-shared snippets.

 ### Source 5.
 Add a snippet from GitHub or HTTPS URL source

 Playground can load a snippet stored on an HTTPS server using the provided URL, including GitHub direct links to raw file content.

 Advantages:
 - Easy to use.
 - Fast.
-- Snipet can be updated without changing a link.
+- Snippet can be updated without changing a link.

 >Loading snippet from HTTPS URL considerations:
 > - Playground does not cache output or graph for HTTPS URL snippets.
 > - Playground does not verify HTTPS URL snippets.

 For Playground to be able to load the snippet over HTTPS, the HTTPS server needs to allow the access by sending the following header:

 ```
 Access-Control-Allow-Origin: *